MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/03-Get Logs/basics.md

 Embark on a hands-on tutorial to build applications capable of querying Ethereum smart contract's event logs utilizing Moralis.

+In this step-by-step guide, you will learn how to create a NodeJS and NextJS application to query Ethereum smart contract's event logs using Moralis.
+Understanding the backend and frontend code breakdown helps in comprehending the overall structure and functionality of the application.

 ### Step 1: Cloning and Setting Up the Project

 Embark on this hands-on section by using the Moralis events API to build a robust application capable of querying any Ethereum smart contract's event logs.
 The steps to setting up include cloning the project from a [GitHub repository](https://github.com/MoralisWeb3/youtube-tutorials/tree/main/get-contract-logs) and installing the necessary Node packages: